awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-input-output-processing.md

 + The operators `@ .. , : ? *` aren't supported\.
 + Functions such as `length()` aren't supported\.

-For example, state input data contains the following values:
+For example, if state input data contains the following values:

 ```
 {